MGSimard/Myth-War-Archive/README.md

 - [ ] Decide if I want page footer or nav footer (icons etc)
 - [ ] Do mobile nav shift at threshold
 - [ ] Think about adding a Guides page with more in-depth info for classes, guides etc rather than lore.
+- [ ] Change scrollbar style in nav

 </details>